Dig-in! (learn…)

 The generic server not-found and error pages are provided by the Generic application, see its documentation to customise them.

-Applications are for installation by a server operator only, and should be audited for security.
+Applications are for installation by server operators, and should be audited for security.

 Static resources